manjusreeG/APP-test/README.md

 >User profile can edit their information in profile page.

--ADMIN Dashboard-
+## ADMIN Dashboard
--User data are displayed in tables and their info -Admin can remove the inactive users
+>User data are displayed in tables and their info

+>Admin can remove the inactive users

--FAQ can be edited by the admin
+>FAQ can be edited by the admin